lfrazier/ThesisCellbots/README.md

 This is the version of [Cellbots](http://code.google.com/p/cellbots/) that I used for my Master's Thesis (Spring 2012).
 For information on installation and how to use each of the views, see **Instructions** below.

 ## Changes from regular Cellbots ##
 The original code was altered to include a fifth view, `WaveView.java`.
-This view is the gesture command interface.
+This view is the gesture command interface and is mostly made up of code from Robert Nesselrath's [GestureTrainer](http://code.google.com/p/android-gesture-recognition-tool/) application.

 ## Instructions ##
 #### Installation ####